 While completing the second and third semesters, students continue their diverse electives and complete a substantial industry capstone project with an external client.
 Our alumni praise the capstone course as being one of the most instrumental courses in their academic career.

-Since our first graduating class in 1997, we have graduated over 1,000 MHCI students who are defining the ways humans interact with technology.
+Since our first graduating class in 1997, we have graduated more than 1,200 MHCI students who are now defining the ways humans interact with technology.
 They are user researchers, experience designers, product managers, entrepreneurs and business owners, and software developers.
-More importantly, they are strategizing and defining the future of technology in companies across the globe.
+More importantly, they are strategizing and defining the future of technology in companies around the world.
+Take a look at where our grads go after graduation on the Post-Graduation Outcomes Dashboard.